Get insider access

 • Doesn't get very loud.

-N/A Music
+6.4 Music

 The Roku Streambar is passable for music.
 Out-of-the-box, it has a fairly balanced sound, with neutral mids that reproduce voices and lead instruments with detail.
 As a result, it's suitable for most music genres.
-That said, like most small standalone bars, it lacks the thump and rumble in the bass with bass-heavy genres like EDM and hip-hop.
+Like most small standalone bars, it lacks the thump and rumble in the bass with bass-heavy genres like EDM and hip-hop.
 A firmware update gives you bass and treble adjustments to customize its sound, but if you want solid bass reproduction, you'll need to add on a separate sub from the manufacturer.

 Pros